AfrazH2073/cse15l-lab-reports/lab3.md

 `Grep - l`

-I found the grep -l command from ChatGPT
+I found the grep -l command from chatgpt and asking chatgpt for alternate ways to use the grep command

 `Grep -l "biology"`